fabric8io/kubernetes-client/doc/MIGRATION-v6.md

 - ApiVersionUtil classes in each extension have been deprecated, you should use io.fabric8.kubernetes.client.utils.ApiVersionUtil instead.

 - Extension specific EnableXXXMockClient and XXXMockServer classes have been deprecated.
-You can simply use EnableKubernetesMock and KubernetesMockServer instead.
+You can simply use EnableKubernetesMockClient and KubernetesMockServer instead.
 Dependencies on the xxx-mock jar are then no longer needed, just a dependency to kubernetes-server-mock.

 ## Object Sorting